 The new iPhone 5S was just announced this week.
 And being the iPhone is “the most popular camera in the world,” of course, this new edition has an upgraded camera.
 It’s also still a mobile phone, by the way.

-Owning the iPhone 5, and thoroughly enjoying it, I still don’t consider it much of a camera – although it is very convenient.
-For an inspired shot, I will run to the next room and grab my tiny but powerful Canon S110.
-It is always near me, and always set to raw mode.
-I use the iPhone only for a “I can’t loose this shot” moment, where 10 whole seconds would matter.
+Owning the iPhone 5 and thoroughly enjoying it, I still don’t consider it much of a camera – although it is very convenient.
+I will run to the next room for an inspired shot and grab my tiny but powerful Canon S110.
+It is always near me and always set to raw mode.
+I only use the iPhone for an “I can’t lose this shot” moment, where 10 seconds would matter.
 And, for everything else, I use so-called “real” cameras and lenses.

-On paper at least, the iPhone 5S camera is an improvement over the iPhone 5.
-The promotional video on the Apple website describing the camera is also compelling, but it is of course biased, and oh-so-rosy.
-Impressive, none the less.
+On paper, at least, the iPhone 5S camera is an improvement over the iPhone 5.
+The promotional video on the Apple website describing the camera is also compelling but biased and oh-so-rosy.
+Impressive, nonetheless.

 iPhone 5S Camera Features That Matter

-The iPhone 5S improves the built-in camera in ways that really matter:
+The iPhone 5S improves the built-in camera in ways that matter:

-- Same 8M sensor size, but physically larger with correspondingly larger pixels – for hopefully less image noise
+- It has the same 8M sensor size but is physically larger with correspondingly larger pixels – for hopefully less image noise

 - Redesigned 5-element lens, now wider at f/2.2